Multiway switching: Two locations

 Switching a load on or off from two locations (for instance, turning a light on or off from either end of a flight of stairs) requires two SPDT switches.
 There are several arrangements of wiring to achieve this.

 Traveler system

-In the traveler system, also called the "common" system, the power line (hot, shown in red) is fed into the common terminal of one of the switches; the switches are then connected to each other by a pair of wires called "travelers" (or "strappers" in the UK), and the lamp is connected to the common line of the second switch, as shown.
+In the traveler system, also called the "common" system, the power line (hot, shown in red) is fed into the common terminal of one of the switches.
+The switches are then connected to each other by a pair of wires called "travelers" (or "strappers" in the UK), and the lamp is connected to the common terminal of the second switch, as shown.

 Using the traveler system, there are four possible permutations of switch positions: two with the light on and two with the light off.